smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

-To install database, run in this order (I think):
+SQL Server database installation

+# Contents
+## 1. Install SQL Server 2012 SP2
+## 2. Create databases and users
+### 2.1 Network connection errors
+### 2.2 Logon errors
+#### 2.2.1 Wrong server authentication mode
+## 3. Create additional users
+## 4. Installing the RIF Schema
+### 4.1 BULK INSERT permission

+# 1. Install SQL Server 2012 SP2

-1. Install SQL Server 2012 SP2 (Express for a test system/full version for production): https://www.microsoft.com/en-gb/download/details.aspx?id=43351#
+  Install SQL Server 2012 SP2  (Express for a test system/full version for production): https://www.microsoft.com/en-gb/download/details.aspx?id=43351#

-2. Create databases and users
+# 2. Create databases and users

   Drop and create sahsuland, sahsuland_dev and test databasea and the rif40, rifuser and rifmanager users.
-Create rif_user, rif_manager etc roles.
+Creates rif_user, rif_manager etc roles.

-Please edit to set rif40/rifuser/rifmanager passwords as they are set to their usernames, especially if your SQL Server database is networked!.
+  Please edit to set rif40/rifuser/rifmanager passwords as they are set to their **_usernames_**, especially if your SQL Server database is networked!.

-This script will destroy all existing users and data
+  **This script will destroy all existing users and data**

   Run the following command as Administrator in this directory (...rapidInquiryFacility\rifDatabase\SQLserver\installation):

 ```
 sqlcmd -E -b -m-1 -e -i rif40_database_creation.sql
 ```

   The test database is for building geosptial data.
 SQL Server express databases are limited to 10G in size; so to maximise the size of data that can be processed a separate database is used.

-2.1 Network connection errors
+## 2.1 Network connection errors

-This is when the above commd will not run.
+  This is when the above command will not run.

 ```
 C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifDatabase\SQLserver\installation>sqlcmd -E -b -m-1 -e -r1 -i rif40_database_creation.sql